frederic-perez/AmE-dictionary/data/idioms.md

 __fingers crossed__ An expression of hope that something one desires will come to pass or turn out to be true.
 A truncated version of the phrase “keep your fingers crossed.”
 __finish off__
 __fire hose__ :two: A strong, heavy stream of something. _When I defended my dissertation, it felt like the questions were coming at me like a fire hose._
-__fire up__ __1__ To cause someone to feel more passionate or excited about someone or something.
-In this usage, a noun or pronoun can be used between “fire” and “up.” _I know our players are nervous about the big game, but it’s our job as coaches to fire them up._
+__fire up__ :two: __1__ To cause someone to feel more passionate or excited about someone or something.
+In this usage, a noun or pronoun can be used between “fire” and “up.” _I know our players are nervous about the big game, but it’s our job as coaches to fire them up._ _I have to fire up the electorate if I want them to vote for me._
 __fire-breathing__ :two: (used as a modifier before a noun) Particularly ardent, vehement, or excoriating in speech or behavior.
 Likened to a dragon or other creature able to shoot streams of fire from its mouth. _Their fire-breathing boss had all the employees constantly on edge._
 __fired up__ Excited; enthusiastic. _How can you be so fired up at this time of the morning?_
 __firing both barrels all the time__ _You know your father: firing both barrels all the time._